DiSSCo/dissco.github.io/ALICE.md

 ## Overview

 ALICE (Angled Label Image Capture and Extraction) is a custom-built multi-camera setup for high throughput pinned insect specimen digitisation.
-It is particularly useful for projects which require label images for transcription, and does not require specimen labels to be removed from the pin during imaging.
+This method allows for label images to be captured without removing them from the pin.

 ![Image shows ALICE camera set up on the left, and examples of specimen images taken by ALICE on the right](https://github.com/lmfrench/lmfrench.github.io/blob/main/images/ALICE.PNG?raw=true)